-David G Hall, age 62, has been a member of our Board of Directors since the consummation of the Business Combination.
-Mr. Hall served as a director of Industrea from July 2017 until the consummation of the Business Combination.
-Mr. Hall was the Chief Executive Officer of Polypipe (LON: PLP) and a member of Polypipe's board of directors from September 2005 to his retirement in October 2017.
-Polypipe is one of Europe's largest and most innovative manufacturers of plastic piping and energy efficient ventilation systems for the residential, commercial, civil and Infrastructure sectors.
-Following a number of divisional Managing Director positions in both private and publicly listed companies, Mr. Hall led the management buyout of Polypipe in Sept 2005, and following a number of disposals and acquisitions to reposition and refocus the business after a successful period of private ownership, Polypipe listed on the main market of the London Stock Exchange during April 2014.
+David G Hall, age 63, has been a member of our Board of Directors since December 2018.
+Previously, Mr. Hall served as a director of Industrea from July 2017 to December 2018.
+Mr. Hall was the Chief Executive Officer of Genuit Group PLC (formerly Polypipe) (LON: GEN) and a member of Genuit's board of directors from September 2005 to his retirement in October 2017.
+Genuit is one of Europe's largest and most innovative manufacturers of plastic piping and energy efficient ventilation systems for the residential, commercial, civil and Infrastructure sectors.
+Following a number of divisional Managing Director positions in both private and publicly listed companies, Mr. Hall led the management buyout of Genuit in Sept 2005, and following a number of disposals and acquisitions to reposition and refocus the business after a successful period of private ownership, Genuit listed on the main market of the London Stock Exchange during April 2014.
 The company achieved FTSE 250 status in January 2016.
-Mr. Hall has been a non-executive director of Brintons Carpets Limited since February 2018 and of Rocky Holdco Ltd. (holding company of Aspen Pumps) since October 2020.
+Mr. Hall has been a non-executive director of Brintons Carpets Limited since February 2018, Chairman of Rocky Holdco Ltd. (holding company of Aspen Pumps) since October 2020 and Bulb Topco Ltd (holding company of Energy Saving Lighting) since October 2021.
 Mr. Hall served as President of the British Plastics Federation and vice Chairman of the Construction Products Association, and has more than 20 years of experience in the building products industry.
 Mr. Hall holds a Bachelor of Science in Mechanical Engineering from Kingston University.

-We believe Mr. Hall is qualified to serve on our Board of Directors based on his leadership and business experience; his track record as the Chief Executive Officer of Polypipe; and his network of contacts in the industrial manufacturing and services industry.
+We believe Mr. Hall is qualified to serve on our Board of Directors based on his leadership and business experience; his track record as the Chief Executive Officer of Genuit; and his network of contacts in the industrial manufacturing and services industry.